5avanB077u/5avanB077u.github.io/_posts/2023-05-15-prelim-research.md

 2. Use AI to notice patterns in the response based on the results for clinical trials recorded (common side effects?
 Varying levels of efficacy?)
 3. Repeat for post-market trials that tend to have a lot more participants and reflect the diversity of the general population
 4. Answer the following questions: Was there correlation between race and respones?
 What may have caused it?
 Were the clinical trails indicative of this association?
 If not, do they need to be more diverse?

+My next step is to look at https://clinicaltrials.gov/ for various databases of clinical trials and post-marketing data.